• Skip to primary navigation

 Calories: 401kcalProtein: 8gFat: 33.4gSaturated Fat: 19.5gSugar: 15.4gFiber: 3gCarbohydrates: 21.5gNet Carbs: 18.5g

-This recipe was originally published in Feb 2017 and this post has been updated in Jan 2021 with new information to answer readers' questions.
-No changes were made to the original recipe.
+This recipe was originally published in February 2017 and updated in January 2021 to answer common reader questions.
+The recipe itself remains unchanged.

 Add a comment & photo -Ask questions, share your feedback and photos!